henrychris/EventManagement/README.md

 The UserModule is a class library that focuses on user-related services.
 This module defines data models, business logic, and data access operations related to users.

 ## Shared
-The Shared part is a class library that contains shared packages, entities, and code used by multiple modules.
+The Shared project is a class library that contains packages, entities, and code used by other modules.
 It serves as a central repository for common resources that can be reused across different parts of the application.

 ### Features